-Any work undertaken for a charity should not imply BBC endorsement for a particular cause, or endorsement of one charity over another.
-There are particular difficulties if the charity deals with matters of controversial public policy and is a campaigning organisation.
-Programme people in all areas should be careful of involving themselves in lobbying campaigns.
+Work for a charity needs very careful consideration.
+It should not imply BBC endorsement for a particular cause or endorsement of one charity over another.
+There are particular difficulties if the charity deals with matters of controversial public policy.
+Heads of Department must judge each case individually.
+For further guidance see section 4 "Charities and Charity Appeals" of Chapter 30: Social Action Programming, Campaigning Groups and Charities.